Socialist Peasants' Party: Disestablishment and aftermath

-In November 1944, the PSȚ was absorbed into the Ploughmen's Front.
-Its leader, Groza, became Prime Minister of a communist-aligned cabinet in which Ralea was Arts Minister; he would later serve as Ambassador to the United States, while Stoian became Minister of Religious Affairs.
+On November 30, 1944, the PSȚ was absorbed into the FP.
+Addressing his followers on that occasion, Ralea noted that the day had come for the establishment of a single "political organism of the peasantry", which would maintain its "alliance with the proletarian forces in this country".
+The FP leader, Groza, became Prime Minister of a communist-aligned cabinet in which Ralea was Arts Minister; he would later serve as Ambassador to the United States, while Stoian became Minister of Religious Affairs.
 Already by 1945, former PSȚ politicians were manifesting their opposition to communization.
 Soviet advisers noted with concern that Ghelmegeanu was influencing Groza to unseal his agreements with the PCdR.
 During his time as a diplomat, Ralea pressed the Americans to intervene in Romania and balance out Soviet influence, as a guarantee against the collectivization of peasant property.
+Serving as Romanian ambassador to Socialist Yugoslavia, Vianu engaged in a debate with the PSDR defectors Ștefan Baciu and Șerban Voinea, reportedly informing them that Romania's future was "not that bleak".
+Vianu argued that Groza would still maintain government positions for "[Ralea's] faction and other non-communist elements."

-Returning to Romania after the full imposition of a communist regime, he was awarded a seat in the Great National Assembly with the formal elections of 1948.
+Returning to Romania after the full imposition of a communist regime, Ralea was awarded a seat in the Great National Assembly with the formal elections of 1948.
 By 1949, the Securitate secret police was clamping down on some less loyal PSȚ members.
 Mihadaș had established contacts with the anticommunist maquis and Western countries.
 He was arrested and tortured, being forced to invent a conspiracy that dragged into it various members of the political and literary underworld.
 Ralea himself was placed under Securitate surveillance, once he began expressing his mistrust of the Communist Party.
 His Securitate file lists him as an "opportunistic element, a danger to our regime."
 Ghelmegeanu and Vianu were also marginalized, while Suchianu was arrested and imprisoned.
 Throughout the late 1950s and early '60s, Ralea maintained cordial relations with the communist leader, Gheorghiu-Dej, and backed the regime's gradual adoption of nationalist principles.
 He died in 1964, a member of the Romanian Council of State.